benchuk/SmartHomeDIY_Docs/src/index.md

 # Welcome to SmartHomeDIY

-Project Description

-### Smart Home DIY ###
+This project is a DIY home automation framework.
+With this system you will be able to control your home light, Air conditioning, TV, water heater any many more devices (IR, wall sockets, and light switches are only a few).
+The system is Arduino and Raspberry Pi based.
+You will be able to control your house from the internal WiFi network as well as from the Internet For internet access you will have to use a DSN service such as [no-ip](https://www.noip.com/free?gclid=Cj0KCQiAj4biBRC-ARIsAA4WaFiQeMklZ1TYbty1hthazzI8TCtS24gkB4rJyCSRdwulj-RzcK-DRw8aAsyBEALw_wcB&utm_campaign=free-dynamic-dns&utm_medium=cpc&utm_source=adwords&utm_term=free-dynamic-dns)

-This project is a DIY home automation, you can have multiple Arduino stations controlling anything at you home from your phone (webpage currently)
+You can have multiple Arduino stations controlling anything at you home from your phone, iPad or Desktop(currently using a web page only).

+### Installing the framework @ your home

+Installing this framework will require knowledge with Basic electronics, soldering.

+<span style="color:red">**Installing the light switch control stations will require in experience with High voltage 220V/120V circuits**</span>.<br/>
+<span style="color:orange">If you do not know how to handle High Voltage, please do not!</span>.

+But the good news you can still use The IR stations to control AC, TV and such.

 The Arduino stations should be flashed with the attached custom Bootloader to enable remote upload of sketches from your development computer via RF24 (instead of tearing the wall apart each time) also know as OTA (Over the Air update).

 Controlling you home is done via your phone browser or any other browser throw a wep application.